For consumers For business

 Rated: Good

-Topa Mini Bucket Bag – Ships internationally from the US
+Tana Bucket Bag – Ships internationally from the US

 Parker Clay is a US-based brand looking to create a future without exploitation by bettering lives and communities in Ethiopia.
 The brand has partnered with Ellilta Women at Risk program, fighting to bring women out of prostitution by providing a more stable income and safe working environment.
 Parker Clay also helps preserve traditional Ethiopian techniques, materials, and styles, ensuring that this fast-growing country is able to remain close to its beautiful roots.
-This minimal mini bucket bag is a good size for festival essentials.
+This Tana bucket bag is a good size for festival essentials.

 See the rating.